 Kinahan gang leader Liam Byrne (43) has been sentenced to five years in prison for weapons charges, while his co-accused Thomas Kavanagh (57) has been sentenced to six years for similar offences.

-Both had pleaded guilty to the weapons charges, while Kavanagh had also admitted perverting the course of justice.
+Both had pleaded guilty to the weapons charges, while Kavanagh had also admitted to perverting the course of justice.

-When time already served in custody is taken into account and, in the case of Kavanagh, the sentence is added consecutively to others he is already serving, the jail terms delivered today suggest Byrne could be released just in time for Christmas next year, while Kavanagh will serve roughly another decade behind bars.
+When time already served in custody is taken into account and, in the case of Kavanagh, the sentence is added consecutively to others he is already serving, the jail terms delivered on Tuesday suggest Byrne could be released just in time for Christmas next year, while Kavanagh will serve roughly another decade behind bars.

 The men’s co-accused, Shaun Kent (38) from Liverpool, was also sentenced to six years.
 He could be released shortly , as he has already spent time in custody roughly equating to half of his six-year sentence that he would be expected to serve.

 Byrne, from Crumlin, his fellow Dubliner and brother-in-law Thomas “Bomber” Kavanagh and Kent admitted to orchestrating a weapons ruse to get a lighter sentence for Kavanagh in a separate drugs case.
-They hatched a plot in 2020 designed to fool Britain’s National Crime Agency into believing Kavanagh, based near Birmingham, had been co-operative.
+They hatched a plot in 2020 designed to fool Britain’s National Crime Agency (NCA) into believing Kavanagh, based near Birmingham, had been co-operative.

-Old Bailey judge Philip Katz said Kavanagh had “pulled the strings” on the operation, as he added his six year sentence to others of 21 years and three years that he had already been serving.
+Old Bailey judge Philip Katz said Kavanagh had “pulled the strings” on the operation, as he added his six-year sentence to others of 21 years and three years that he had already been serving.
 The judge said Byrne’s sentence was reduced “substantially” because of difficulties in his life such as the recent death of his father, James Byrne.

 Kavanagh, who was behind bars, enlisted the help of Kent to ferry messages to other gang members.
 They communicated via the secure, encrypted messaging service EncroChat, which was later breached by police, unveiling the plot.